shakyav/jenkins_docker/README.md

          net:

-# create docker container with jenkins image
+# Create docker container with jenkins image
 - create a directory jenkins-data where we will store all the jenkins related files

        mkdir jenkins-data